13th December 2018

 Up to 18 December, we’re publishing daily recipes from Thomasina Miers, Melissa Hemsley, Chris Baber, Douglas McMaster, Tom Hunt and Melissa Cole.
 Check back here and on our Instagram page every day for the latest.

 Next up, Chris Baber takes on the main event in many households with a rich, creamy Turkey Korma – with an estimated 2 million turkeys going to waste this Christmas, there’s sure to plenty of leftovers across the country for this gem of a recipe.
 Ex athlete and model, Chris, won BBC One’s popular cooking competition, Yes Chef back in 2016.
 From here, Chris trained with Michelin-starred chef, Atul Kochhar and now brings accessible, wholesome and simple cooking to the masses.
 This curry is such an absolute treat, especially when served with a Bloomin’ Lovely Session IPA which compliments the mild spice.
-You can download the recipe card here so get to work on that turkey and make sure none is wasted!
+Get to work on that turkey and make sure none is wasted!

 To round off our Christmas leftover menu, we have Melissa Cole and a showstopper Orange Beer Ice Cream (made with our Bloomin’ Lovely Session IPA).
-This fresh, zesty desert is packed with festive flavour, find out how it’s made here.
+This fresh, zesty desert is packed with festive flavour.
 Melissa Cole is an absolute rockstar and influential beer writer and author – recently releasing her new book: The Beer Kitchen: The art and science of cooking and pairing with beer.
 As Melissa is an absolute authority on beer and food pairings, this recipe will be sure to warm the spirits no matter how cold it is outside.